Rachel Richardson Head of ESG

 Rachel has oversight of the ESG practice at the firm and is committed to helping support our clients’ sustainability goals.
 In addition, she is driving change within the firm to ensure that we operate in a way that has a more positive impact on our stakeholders and community.

-She is a technical expert in the area of sustainably linked lending, advising clients across the firm’s finance practice on legal and market developments connected to that area of finance.
-She is a founding member of the firm’s ESG working group and regularly works closely with the Lawtech team at Macfarlanes.
+She is a founding member of the firm’s ESG working group and regularly works closely with the Lawtech team at Macfarlanes on the intersection of ESG and tech.

 Rachel holds the Cambridge Institute for Sustainability Leadership certificate in sustainable finance.
+She has also been acknowledged as a Green Ambassador in The Legal 500 Green Guide: United Kingdom 2025.

-Prior to taking on this role in May 2022, Rachel had 12 years’ experience as a finance lawyer at the firm, spending three years as head of banking & finance policy in the finance team at Macfarlanes.
+Rachel is chair of the ESG steering committee which comprises leaders across the firm.
+Prior to taking on her role in May 2022, Rachel had 12 years’ experience as a finance lawyer at the firm, spending three years as head of banking & finance policy in the finance team at Macfarlanes.

 Rachel’s experience includes a secondment to a global financial institution during which time she advised on a broad range of transactions.